michael-jeulinl/Simple-Hybesis-Algorithms-Logger/README.md

 #### Sort
 - **Bubble Sort:** Sometimes referred to as sinking sort: proceed an in-place bubble-sort on the elements.
+- **Coktail Sort:** Variation of bubble sort.
+Optimize a bubble sort bubbling in both directions on each pass.
+- **MergeInplace:** Functor that proceeds a in place merge of two sequences of elements.
+- **MergeSort:** John von Neumann in 1945: Proceed merge-sort on the elements whether using an in-place strategy or using a buffer.
 - **Partition-Exchange:** Proceed an in-place partitioning on the elements.
 - **Quick Sort - Partition-Exchange Sort:** Proceed an in-place quick-sort on the elements.